Market Segmentation Research for Home Improvement

 Brand & Price Orientation

-Brand-led vs private label buyers by category - paint and power tools behave very differently here.
-Price-quality trade-offs and willingness to pay for premium or sustainable variants.
-Inspiration and information sources: in-store, social media, online reviews, recommendations from trade professionals.
+Brand-led vs private label by category, price-quality trade-offs, and willingness to pay for premium or sustainable variants.
+Information sources: in-store, social media, reviews, trade recommendations.

 Channel Behaviour

-DIY superstore vs specialist retailer vs garden centre vs pure online, including private label exposure per channel.
-Webrooming and showrooming patterns, click and collect use.
-For trade audiences: trade counter, builders merchant, wholesaler, and online trade accounts.
+DIY superstore vs specialist vs garden centre vs online, private label exposure per channel, and webrooming, showrooming, and click and collect.
+For trades: counter, merchant, wholesaler, online accounts.

 Subsectors Covered